alieliacik/MovieDB-API--Styled-Components-Master/README.md

 <h2>CSS</h2>

-<strong> For designing I used 'font-size: 62.5%' aproach.
+<strong> For design I used 'font-size: 62.5%' aproach.
 Because it is very easy to use and make your design responsive.
 Now see the picture below. </strong>

 &nbsp;